View of the Houston city skyline on a sunny day, with overlaid text that reads “#2 Most diverse large cities in America in 2025. - WalletHub.”

 Here’s why Houston parents with school-aged children tend to prefer the suburbs, while college students flock to the city:

-• Most top-rated schools in Houston are located in surrounding suburbs outside of Houston’s Loop.
+• Most top-rated public schools in Houston are located in surrounding suburbs outside of Houston’s Loop.

 • The greater Houston area has 14 major institutions of higher learning, including the University of Houston, Texas Southern University, and Rice University.